rnd7/profile/README.md

 # About
 Welcome fellow.
 Take a seat and enjoy the show.
 Back in 2018 I decided to dedicate some of my private software projects to the public and uploaded those to GitHub.
 I liked the idea and continued contributing.
 GitHub is my favorite free web hosting solution.
 Whenever I find time for a side project it is likely that it ends up here.
-Some repos might not be that interesting, some are really dusty, so here's a curated list of a selection I think is worth checking out.
+Some repos might not be that interesting, some are really dusty, so here's a curated list.

-# Pathways and belove technology
+# Devoured pathways and friendly technology
 Somehow I always find it a bit disturbing to write about myself, but I take the opportunity to do so.
 Let's make it sound cool.

 Since I got my first Computer in 1992 I am passionate about digital creation.
 I gathered a variety of different skills at different levels.
 I produced music, designed and illustrated print and screen media, filmed and produced videos, modeled and animated in all dimensions and finally wrote uncountable Lines of code.